- Small Business Blog

 6. Friends and family funding

-If you’re not in a position to apply for a more traditional loan, friends and family may be a great initial funding source.
-Of course, everyone’s circumstance is different – not everyone’s friends and family have the money to lend.
+If you’re not in a position to apply for a more traditional loan, friends and family may be a viable funding source.
+Of course, everyone’s circumstances are different as not everyone’s close associates have the money to lend.
 But even a little bit of money can generally help your business.
-Be cautious, though – using a loved one's money for your business may easily strain the relationship if you end up unable to repay them.
+Be cautious, though; using a loved one's money for your business may easily strain the relationship if you end up unable to repay them.

 7. Crowdfunding